 The UK Visas and Immigration website has information on managing your UK student visa application, containing information on things such as getting documents back and reporting a change in your circumstances, which can be found here.

 When you arrive in the UK, you may need to register your UK student visa with the police.
 You should receive information about whether you need to register in your UK student visa sticker or letter from the UK Home Office.
-More information can be found here.
+More information is available here.

 The current UK student visa fees are: